 Amex Hilton Honors Business Card Summary

-The Hilton Honors American Express Business Card has a welcome offer of 125,000 Hilton Honors Bonus Points with the Hilton Honors American Express Business Card after you spend $3,000 in eligible purchases on the Card in the first 3 months of Card Membership.
+The Hilton Honors American Express Business Card has a welcome offer of up to 180,000 Hilton Honors Bonus Points.
+Earn 130,000 Bonus Points after you spend $2,000 in purchases on the Hilton Honors Business Card in the first 3 months of Card Membership.
+Plus, you can earn an additional 50,000 Hilton Honors Bonus Points after you spend a total of $10,000 in purchases on the Card in the first 6 months.

-You'll earn 12X at hotels and resorts in the Hilton portfolio, 6X on Select Business & Travel Purchases, 3X Everywhere Else.
+You'll earn 12X at hotels and resorts in the Hilton portfolio, 6X on Select Business & Travel Purchases, 3X on all other eligible purchases.
+Terms & Limitations Apply.

-After spending $3,000 in the first 3 months of opening your account, you can earn 125,000 Hilton Honors bonus points.
+After meeting the spending requirement, you can earn 180,000 Hilton Honors bonus points.
 There are many ways to go about this.
 Down below are several options to acquiring these points.

 • Plastiq - Using Plastiq allows you to pay for your personal expenses such as rent, tuition, mortgage, auto lease etc. Although they charge a 2.5% processing fee for using your credit card, this will contribute to the card bonus that you will receive.
 There is also a referral program that allows you to earn "Free-Free Dollars" that goes towards processing fees as well.